 If someone orders from several of your listings and then asks for a reduced shipping rate, see “eBay Buyer Wants Combined Postage.”
 Otherwise, you should generally refuse, as you can’t build a business on cutting your prices for everyone who asks.
 The buyer knew how much they had to pay when they decided to make the purchase.

-It is unacceptable for buyers to threaten you with negative feedback for refusing to give them a discount.
-If you’re receiving this kind of threat, report it to eBay.
+It is unacceptable for buyers to threaten you in any way for refusing to give them a discount.
+If you’re receiving this kind of threat, report it to eBay and continue fulfilling your original terms for the sale. eBay will then protect you from negative feedback and may take action against the buyer.

 eBay Buyer Wants Bank Details